 What is considered a roof, floor, window, ext./ int. wall, skylight, & shading device?

-- Floors are best defined as a surface area that bounds a conditioned space from below, and the best indicated for regularly occupied and conditioned space.
-Similar to roofs, floors do not expend beyond the conditioned space such as balconies, open-air walkways, terraces, etc.
+Floors are best defined as a surface area that bounds a conditioned space from below, and the best indicated for regularly occupied and conditioned space.
+Similar to roofs, floors do not extend beyond the conditioned space such as balconies, open-air walkways, terraces, etc.

-- Skylights are considered holes of the tops surfaces of the thermal envelope and classified by their low insulation properties & direct exposure to solar radiation from above.
-Skylights are a hybrid of roofs and windows objects, which enclose a below-conditioned space below but also are primarily used to bring in natural daylight.
+Skylights are considered holes in the top surfaces of the thermal envelope and are classified by their low insulation properties & direct exposure to solar radiation from above.
+Skylights are a hybrid of roof and window objects, which enclose a below-conditioned space below but also are primarily used to bring in natural daylight.

-- Interior Walls are defined as permanently installed up-right building elements that obstruct daylight from within the thermal envelope.
+Interior Walls are defined as permanently installed up-right building elements that obstruct daylight from within the thermal envelope.
 Interior walls object are not necessarily going to be used for the energy analysis model, but rather are crucial for modeling the conditions in the daylight simulation.
-The amount of daylight obstruction your interior walls provide will the impact the sDA%/ASE% of your project, which may in turn impact your energy results if sensors are included in the building design.
+The amount of daylight obstruction your interior walls provide will impact the sDA%/ASE% of your project, which may in turn impact your energy results if sensors are included in the building design.
 Underground spaces that are occupied, like basements, should export all walls into this category to maintain the accuracy of the energy model.
 Floors for these areas should be uploaded on the floor layer.

 Shading devices are defined as any daylight obstruction elements, not crucial to the insulation of the thermal envelope.
-Objects like context, overhangs, fins, mullions, double facades, trees, stairs, furniture are examples of shading devices.
+Objects like context, overhangs, fins, mullions, double facades, trees, stairs, and furniture are examples of shading devices.
 Typically this export is the largest of any cove.tool project.
-When uploading shading devices to cove.tool, make sure the geometry is first simplified and not to include any high-mesh count objects like detailed tress, realistic rendering objects (furniture, fixtures, or manufacturer-provided elements).
-Learn more about what should be avoided in this article, under Highly triangulated surfaces section.
+When uploading shading devices to cove.tool, make sure the geometry is first simplified and does not include any high-mesh count objects like detailed trees, or realistic rendering objects (furniture, fixtures, or manufacturer-provided elements).
+Learn more about what should be avoided in this article, under the section of the Highly triangulated surface.

-- Building Height is the vertical measurement of the lowest point to the highest point of conditioned space, and determine the buildings wind drag factor.
+Building Height is the vertical measurement of the lowest point to the highest point of conditioned space and determines the building's wind drag factor.
 Learn more about building height here.

 Once you have created a model in your respective BIM tool, upload your model using a 3rd party plugin.
 The plugins all include video tutorials and written guides on the unique requirements of each plugin workflow.